m-faizuddin/Senior-Design-Insider-Threat-Detection/README.md

 [[13364     6]
  [   19    44]]
 ```
+Feature selection significantly simplified the XGBoost model while maintaining strong performance.
+The reduced model achieved 0.88 precision and 0.70 recall on the validation set, indicating that the selected features capture core behavioral signals required for insider threat detection.
+The confusion matrix shows low false positives and acceptable false negatives, producing a balanced F1-score of 0.78 for the positive class.
+These results demonstrate that removing low-importance features creates a more lightweight model without degrading detection ability.
+The reduced model is adopted as the final model used for probability calibration and threshold optimization.

 ### Threshold Evaluation  (Notebook 05)
 Notebook 05 will calibrate the model, select optimal thresholds, and evaluate on test set